 Some auditors believe that audit walkthroughs (or documentation of controls for significant transaction cycles) are not necessary if the auditor is assessing control risk at high.
 This is not true.
 While the auditor can assess control risk at high, she must first gain an understanding of the cycle and the related controls.

 Accountants are often more comfortable with numbers than processes.
 We like things that “tie,” “foot,” or “balance.”
 We may not enjoy probing accounting systems for risk—it’s too touchy-feely.
 Even so, passing this responsibility off to lower staff is not a good choice.
-It’s too complicated and too important.
+It’s too complicated–and too important.
 So there’s no getting around it.
-The walkthrough—or something like it—must be done, especially if you are mid- to upper-level auditors.
+The walkthrough—or something like it—must be done.
 Why?
+You’re gaining your understanding of risks and responding to them.
 You’re developing your audit plan.
 Screw up the plan, and you screw up the audit.

 What is the purpose of the walkthrough?
 Identification of risk.
 Once you know the risks, you know where to audit.